natclark/safari-wallet/Shared (App)/Shared (Extension)/Resources/README.md

 - The `background.js` file can run scripts at the "browser level", outside of any particular tab/window.

 - The `content.js` file is the script injected onto the page when the extension is loaded (if it has permissions).
-It is planned to implement the `window.ethereum` object (EIP-1193 JavaScript API), as well as a simple `window.safariWalelt` interface for opening/closing the wallet popover.
+It implements the `window.ethereum` object (EIP-1193 JavaScript API), which is exported from the `ethereum/` folder.